collectionspace/cspace_django_project/README.md

 * The needed config files better exist and have all the parms specified that are needed for the app.
 * The additional module requirements (e.g. psycopg2 for Postgres) need to be met.

+#### Deploying in UCB managed server environments

+On RHEL this is probably going to be in /var/www.
+Depending on details, you will want to configure WSGI under Apache.
+You may wish to make a virtual host.